adi1090x/adi1090x/README.md

 ### Hi there, I'm Aditya Shakya 👋

 I'm a Software Developer, System Designer & Linux Enthusiast!
-- 🔭 I’m currently doing life related stuff
+- 🔭 I’m currently working on Archcraft
 - 🌱 I’m currently learning `python`
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Improve Archcraft and contribute more to other open source projects